JoaoMKlGui/distributed_algorithms/README.md

 gcloud config set project YOUR_PROJECT_ID gcloud services enable compute.googleapis.com cloudbuild.googleapis.com
 ```
-From now on, we'll provide examples considering the project name `neural-service-478119-k0`, but in your machine you should adapt the name sto your project.
+From now on, we'll provide examples considering the project name `neural-service-478119-k0`, but in your machine you should adapt the name to your project.

 ## Build the image
 Execute the command